fengzhao/docker-kylin/README.md

 # Docker Kylin

-This project converts a custom Debian-based Linux distro ISO to a Docker base image and provides a GitHub Action to automatically publish it to Docker Hub.
+This project converts custom Debian-based Linux distro ISOs to Docker base images and provides a GitHub Action to automatically publish them to Docker Hub.

 ## Prerequisites

-- A custom Debian-based Linux distro ISO file in the `iso` directory.
+- One or more custom Debian-based Linux distro ISO files in the `iso` directory.
 - Docker installed on your local machine.
-- `sudo` privileges to mount the ISO file.
+- `sudo` privileges to mount the ISO files.

 ## Usage

-1. **Place your ISO file in the `iso` directory or any of its subdirectories.**
+1. **Place your ISO files in the `iso` directory or any of its subdirectories.**

 2. **Run the build script:**